-Efficient water management is a very important goal, because water is a vital part of all the activities we perform.
+Efficient water management is a very important goal because water is a vital part of all the activities we perform.
 Water availability is a huge challenge for many of our hotels, which forces us to make sure we have the right infrastructure to ensure proper water supply.
-We rely on underground water collection points, pumping systems, water storage tanks, automatic chlorination systems, among other.
+We rely on underground water collection points, pumping systems, water storage tanks, automatic chlorination systems, among others.

 Of course, we also use state-of-the-art technologies to save water, prevent pollution and optimize the water cycle.
 We have a system for reuse of towels in guest rooms, which makes it possible to get guests involved in saving water.

 At an industrial level, we have created closed systems with hot water for sanitary use and frozen water.
 The goal is to reduce the amounts of water and energy consumed.
-Moreover, we work with a complete maintenance plan for all installations that are related with water use.
-This allows us to anticipate any potential breakdowns and outages, while optimizing operation of the entire system.
+Moreover, we work with a complete maintenance plan for all installations that are related to water use.
+This allows us to anticipate any potential breakdowns and outages while optimizing the operation of the entire system.